Rabri Devi

-Rabri Devi (Devanagri: राबड़ी देवी, /sa/) is an Indian politician who served as the chief minister of Bihar almost continuously between 1997 to 2005; she is the first and only woman till date to have held the office.
+Rabri Devi (Devanagri: राबड़ी देवी, /sa/) is an Indian politician who currently serves as the leader of the opposition in the Bihar Legislative Council.
+She served as the chief minister of Bihar almost continuously between 1997 to 2005; she is the first and only woman till date to have held the office.
 She is also served as leader of the house in legislative assembly).
-She is a member (MLC) of Bihar Legislative Council and currently serves as the leader of the opposition in the Bihar Legislative Council.
+She was a member (MLA) of Bihar Legislative Assembly and previously served as the leader of the opposition in the Bihar Legislative Assembly.

 A member of the Rashtriya Janata Dal, she is married to Indian politician Lalu Prasad Yadav, the former chief minister of Bihar from 1990–1997.
+Her sons Tejashwi Yadav & Tej Pratap Yadav and daughter Misa Bharti are also politicians.

 Early life and education

 Rabri was born in 1955 in Salar Kalan village, located near Mirganj in the Gopalganj district of Bihar.
 However, she has stated in affidavits submitted for elections that her birth year is as early as 1953.
 Her parents are Sib Prasad Chaudhary and Maharjia Devi.
 She is named after an Indian sweet as per a custom in her family.
 Her 3 sisters are similarly named Jalebi, Rasgulla and Paan.

 She has studied only up to the fifth standard at a local school in her village.
 Her parents were hesitant to send their daughters to schools located far away.
 As a result, none of her sisters got any formal education.
 Prabhunath Yadav, Subhash Prasad Yadav and Sadhu Yadav are her three brothers.